ohbm/osr2023/submit.md

 ## Panel Discussion Self-Nominations

 <p align="justify">
-**Panel Sessions** are discussions amongst selected speakers and OSR attendees about various relevant topics, spanning across all aspects of open science practices.
+**Panel Sessions** are moderated discussions amongst selected speakers and OSR attendees about various relevant topics, spanning across all aspects of open science practices.
 </p>
 <p align="justify">
 You can self-nominate as a speaker for the following **hybrid panel discussions**: <br>